-Biltmore Estate in Asheville, North Carolina....
-Roseanne Martorella, sociology, visited prospective colleges with her daughter Bianca, a senior in high school.
-"Visiting other colleges highlights the pros and cons of WPC,"
+Carolina....
+Roseanne Martorella, sociology, visited prospective colleges high school.
+"Visiting other colleges highlights the pros and cons of WPC."

 Rapp, aloft at Kitty Hawk

 she says.
-"I realized how strong we are in certain departments"....Joan Moebius, human relations, drove her brand new 93 Chevy Cavalier to Mytte Beach, then on to Charleston, where she was charmed by the homes along The Battery in downtown Charleston, and the reflecting pond at Magnolia Gadens, "one of the most plotographed spots in the world"....
+"I realized how strong we are in certain departments!"....
+Joan Moebius, human relations, drove her brand new '93 Chevy Cavalier to along The Battery in downtown Magnolia Gardens, "one of the most

+Pelham. humanities. daughter turned out to